jwinarske/rkboot/README.rst

 - :output:`levinboot-usb.bin`: this is used for _`Booting via USB`.

-- :output:`levinboot.img`: this is an image that can be written to sector 64 on an SD/eMMC drive.
+- :output:`levinboot-sd.img`: this is an image that can be written to sector 64 on an SD/eMMC drive.
   Configure with :cmdargs:`--elfloader-spi --embed-elfloader` to make this useful.

 - :output:`memtest.bin`: this is a very simple payload and just writes pseudorandom numbers to DRAM in 128MiB blocks and reads them back to check if the values are retained.